wangby511/System-Design-Architecture-and-Infra/design-common.md

 ### Availability

+Availability is the percentage of time in a given period that a system is available to perform its task and function under normal conditions.

 Availability is the probability/percentage of time of a system to work as required, when required, during a mission.
 (If a system is reliable, it is available.
 However, if it is available, it is not necessarily reliable.
 E.g. if a system was launched without any information security testing.)

 Solution: **Redundancy** is one of the widely used mechanisms to achieve higher availability.
 It refers to storing data into multiple, redundant computers.
+E.g. Primary server ->(failover) Secondary server.
+Active data -> mirrored data (Data replication).

+### Consistency

+Trade off between latency and consistency - After the data is written into primary node and a certain number of secondary/replica nodes(may be not all), the write request is considered successfully.
+Eventual consistency is implemented like this.

 ## Common Concepts